LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 Bevel lighting angle is on 90 by default which is not an interesting option so consider playing with it..

 Inner Glow and Gradient Overlay have checkboxes to enable them.
 Inner Glow will slow down GEGL Effects unless you have a really powerful machine.

-Image file overlay will not work if a gradient is activate.

 Use Gimp's rectangle select around the text to speed things up.
 That way the filter only applies on part of the canvas instead of the entire canvas.